Supermarket facilities managers dread water leaks due to costs of wasted water, damage, spoiled goods, and business downtime. LAIIER offers a...

 As an example of how this technology can be used in practice, we will use a small office building.
 An ideal configuration of sensors would be:

-Reduce time spent by facilities management having to check the building's status in person
+- Reduces time spent by facilities management having to check the building's status in person.

 The right kind of sensor could make facilities management work much easier